erhancagirici/upbound-provider-aws/e2e/providerconfig-aws-e2e-test/README.md

 - `AWS_FAMILY_PACKAGE_IMAGE`: The package URL for `provider-family-aws`
 - `AWS_EC2_PACKAGE_IMAGE`: The package URL for `provider-aws-ec2`
 - `AWS_RDS_PACKAGE_IMAGE`: The package URL for `provider-aws-rds`
+- `AWS_EKS_IAM_DEFAULT_ADMIN_ROLE`: the ARN of an existing IAM role.
+This will be assigned as the E2E test EKS cluster default admin
 - `TARGET_CROSSPLANE_VERSION`: The target crossplane version to be deployed into the testing cluster
 - `UPTEST_CLOUD_CREDENTIALS`: The AWS credentials for the AWS account that the e2e tests will run on.
 Should be in the format of AWS CLI INI config.